Security guard allegedly assaulted by driver over safety rules

 "Fellow officers rushed to stop the assailant, who promptly left.
 Mr Suresh, with his employer Spear Security Force's support, immediately made a police report," the union said, adding that he also went to a doctor and was given three days of medical leave.

-Some members of the union, including the president Ardi Amir, paid Mr Suresh a visit and gave him health tonic and FairPrice vouchers.
+Some members of the union including the president, Mr Ardi Amir, paid Mr Suresh a visit and gave him health tonic and FairPrice vouchers.

-Mr Ardi said: “USE is concerned that abuse of our officers continue to be reported despite the proactive measures we have taken, including the distribution of decals warning against such abuse.”
+Mr Ardi said: "USE is concerned that abuse of our officers continues to be reported despite the proactive measures we have taken, including the distribution of decals warning against such abuse."

 He added that the union will work closely with the authorities to ensure that the interests of security officers are protected while they carry out their duties.